-- Creating a culture of mutual respect amongst all pupils. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing board, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child-on-child abuse, and know to refer concerns to the DSL. - Ensuring that safeguarding policies and procedures are transparent, clear and easy to understand for staff, pupils and parents.
+- Creating a culture of mutual respect amongst all pupils. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing body, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child-on-child abuse, and know to refer concerns to the DSL. - Ensuring that safeguarding policies and procedures are transparent, clear and easy to understand for staff, pupils and parents.

-The DSL is Chrissy Vassiliou (Headteacher).
-In the absence of the DSL, child protection matters will be dealt with by Fran Dance (Deputy Head- DSL2), Ruth Bradley (SENCO DSL3)
+The DSLs are: Chrissy Vassiliou and Colleen Carpenter.
+In the absence of the DSL, child protection matters will be dealt with by: Sue Watts.